dhannywi/surfwax_iss/README.md

 #### 1. Route `/`

 Now we will make a request to the Flask app by executing the command `curl localhost:5000` on your terminal.

-<details><summary>The output should be similar to below:</summary>
+The output should be similar to below:

 ```console
 username:~/COE332/homework05$ curl localhost:5000/